 This is so any remaining creditor claims can be dealt with – even though it is unlikely any will remain.

-An authorised insolvency practitioner working as the liquidator will help take charge to wind up the business.
+An insolvency practitioner authorised by the insolvency service will act as the liquidator and help take charge to wind up the business.

 Any money held at the company’s bank will be retrieved, any assets realised and then, assuming all creditors have been paid, a distribution of shareholders funds will be made as swiftly as possible.

 A Declaration of Solvency states that directors believe their business can pay back all its debts and interest within a year or less.